Facial Accident Care – Mandibular Fracture

 Jaw and bite problem:

-Irregular teeth, forwardly placed teeth/jaws, the spacing between teeth, can be corrected by various new technologies, involving initially fixed appliance treatment (Braces).
+Irregular teeth, forwardly placed teeth/jaws, and the spacing between teeth can be corrected by various new technologies, involving initially fixed appliance treatment (Braces).
 Braces are either metallic/invisible type.
-Treatment involves realigning the teeth and pushing the teeth backwards.
+Treatment involves realigning the teeth and pushing them backward.

 Otoplasty or Surgery of the outer ear